erinshellman/BI-TECH-CP303/projects/project 1/problem_statement_project_1.md

 ### Introduction

-Bike-share programs in urban cities are popping up all over the country.
+Bike-share programs in urban areas are popping up all over the country.
 These systems allow people to rent bikes from stations for short-term use, then return the bikes to a station at their destination.
-Seattle recently installed [Pronto](https://www.prontocycleshare.com/) stations in locations all over the city, and Pronto wants to understand what factors predict a successful bike station.
+Recently [Pronto](https://www.prontocycleshare.com/) stations have been installed in locations all over Seattle, and Pronto wants to understand what factors predict a successful bike station so they can expand operations.
 Use the methods you learned to help Pronto predict the best locations to install new bike-share stations.

 ### Data

-You have two files to work with, [*usage_2012.tsv*](https://s3-us-west-2.amazonaws.com/bi-tech-cp303/project+1/capital-bike-share/usage_2012.tsv) and [*stations.tsv*](https://s3-us-west-2.amazonaws.com/bi-tech-cp303/project+1/capital-bike-share/stations.tsv).
-The *usage_2012.tsv* file is large and contains each rental event as well as hourly weather data.
+You have three files to work with, [*usage_2012.tsv*](https://s3-us-west-2.amazonaws.com/bi-tech-cp303/project+1/capital-bike-share/usage_2012.tsv), [*stations.tsv*](https://s3-us-west-2.amazonaws.com/bi-tech-cp303/project+1/capital-bike-share/stations.tsv) and [*weather*](https://s3-us-west-2.amazonaws.com/bi-tech-cp303/project+1/capital-bike-share/daily_weather.tsv).
+The *usage_2012.tsv* file contains each rental event.
 The *stations.tsv* file contains geographical data about the stations like lat/long as well as counts of nearby amenities and road features.
+Finally *weather.tsv* contains daily weather data.

 ```{r}